 In addition to the values detailed above, the reserve provides opportunities for social interactions and connection through volunteering, education programs, collaboration and use of the reserve's facilities.
 SBLC currently undertake activities with the local home school group and Dodges Ferry Primary School students within the reserve.
 Recent activities involved education around pollinators and the importance of these.
-The reserve, in particular the Flora Park area, offers many opportunities for school or childcare based education as well as accessible excursions for groups such as the elderly and the disabled community.
-However, existing infrastructure is limited with regards to facilitating this.
-Further recommendations are detailed in Section 7.1.
+The reserve, in particular the Flora Park area, offers many opportunities for school or childcare based education as well as accessible excursions for groups such as the elderly and the disabled

-&lt;sup>6 Foreshore Access Management Strategy (2002)
+6 Foreshore Access Management Strategy (2002)